codelandev/snippets/Documents/Example of README.md

-# Balume Flexitank Global Logistics
+# Name of the Project

 * Main branch: master
 * Ruby version: 2.1.2